shamir09/MG6000-PSF-Calc-Javascript/README.md

 ### System Approval: FL18411

-#### This webpage was created to facilitate the calculation of the Windload capacity the MG-6000 Series.
+#### This webpage was created to facilitate the calculation of the Windload capacity for the MG-6000 Series.
 The MG-6000 is an Impact Resistant Storefront/Fixed Window System that supports 9/16" Laminated or 1 5/16" Laminated Insulated
 Glass with both PVB & SGP options and can widthstand Wind Loads of -100.0 / +115.0 PSF.

-#### INPUT - the program uses 5 input fields to calculate Windload.
+#### INPUT - the program uses 5 variables to calculate Windload.
 		 *Width            (format accepted: inches ")
 		 *Height           (format accepted: inches ")
 		 *Vertical Lites   (format accepted: integer)
 		 *Horizontal Lites (format accepted: integer)
-		 *Reinfocerment type(None, Aluminum, Steel, Cold Rolled Steel.
+		 *Reinforcement type (None, Aluminum, Steel, Cold Rolled Steel.)
 			 Features Under Development:
 				 Glass Interlayer Composition (PVB or SGP)
 				 Screw Options and corresponding pressures